hyperpy/merkle-tree-stream/README.rst

 .. _The Dat Protocol: https://datprotocol.github.io/book/ch01-01-flat-tree.html

-    A merkle tree is a hash tree or Merkle tree is a tree in which every leaf node is labelled with the hash of a data block and every non-leaf node is labelled with the cryptographic hash of the labels of its child nodes.
-    Merkle Trees in Dat are specialized `Flat Trees`_ that contain the content of the archives.
+    A hash tree or merkle tree is a tree in which every leaf node is labelled with the hash of a data block and every non-leaf node is labelled with the cryptographic hash of the labels of its child nodes.
+Merkle trees in Dat are specialized `flat trees`_ that contain the content of the archives.

     .. _Flat Trees: https://flat-tree.readthedocs.io/en/latest/